Skip to content

 Endsleigh insurance in association with UKCISA has produced a special health insurance policy for international students, which also covers refund of tuition fees in the event of illness and damage to your possessions when travelling to and from your home country to Cardiff.
 For more information see www.endsleigh.co.uk

-If you are entitled to NHS treatment the following services will be free of charge:
+If you are entitled to NHS treatment this will cover you for:

 This is an externally hosted beta service offered by Google.

 Cardiff University is a member of the Russell Group of Universities